winedarksea/AutoTS/extended_tutorial.md

 print(model)
 ```

+#### Import of data
+There are two shapes of accepted import data, both already as a pandas `DataFrame`.
+The first is *long* data, like that out of an aggregated sales table containing three columns identified to `.fit()` as `date_col, value_col, and id_col`.
+Alternatively, the data may be in a *wide* format where the index is a `pandas.DatetimeIndex`, and each column is a distinct data series.

 If your data is already wide (one column for each value), to bring to a long format:
 ```
 df_long = df_wide.melt(id_vars=['datetime_col_name'],